Swatchophile/Project3ArcadeGame/README.md

 (3) The bugs in the game are the "enemies" or bad guys that the player needs to avoid.

-(4) The Canvas or Game environment consists of grass blocks at the bottom where the Player stands, the game-play main blocks in the middle that the bugs traverse, and water at the top.
+(4) The Canvas or Game environment consists of grass blocks at the bottom where the Player originally stands (his start position), the stone blocks in the middle that the bugs traverse, and water blocks at the top.

 (5) Player movement - pressing the up, down, right and left keys on your keyboard will move the player in those directions.
-The player speed is 78 pixels - meaning one step in any direction  changes his position by 78 pixels.
+The player speed is 78 pixels, meaning one step in any direction changes his position by 78 pixels.

 (6) Enemy movement - the enemies move continuously across the screen from left to right, at random speeds